white-cell/Scan-Framework/README.md

-    -h, --help        show this help message and exit -i IP             1.1 or 1.1.1 or 1.1.1.1-1.1.1.5 or ip.ini -P PLUGIN SELECT  select which plugin you want by -P scriptname,scriptname , default use all -p SCANPORT       select ports you want to scan, default use 70-16000 or 80,443 -t THREADS        Num of scan threads, 100 by default -T TIMEOUT        Num of scan timeout, 3 by default
+    -h, --help        show this help message and exit -i IP             1.1 or 1.1.1 or 1.1.1.1-1.1.1.5 or ip.ini -P PLUGIN SELECT  select which plugin you want by -P scriptname,scriptname , default use all -p SCANPORT       select ports you want to scan, default use 21-16000 -t THREADS        Num of scan threads, 100 by default -T TIMEOUT        Num of scan timeout, 3 by default
 ```